-A workers’ compensation lawyer in Atlanta will get to work on helping you file an appeal, which may then proceed to a hearing.
-If you are granted a hearing, a judge will then hear both sides of the case and decide whether to award or deny your claim.
+A workers’ compensation lawyer in Atlanta, GA, will get to work on helping you file an appeal, which may proceed to a hearing.
+If you are granted a hearing, a judge will hear both sides of the case and decide whether to award or deny your claim.

 In an appeal, your attorney can help in a variety of ways: